cbira353/python_nn/README.md

-Practicing coding in Python.
+Practice coding for creating a Neural Net using Numpy simulating the exclusive OR function with two inputs and one output.
 This one is a neural net explained by Siraj Raval in a tutorial.
 Main import is Numpy.

-Practice coding for creating a Neural Net using Numpy simulating the exclusive OR function with two inputs and one output
 ```
 import numpy as np
 ```